-Our 2019 inspection report on Deloitte & Touche LLP provides information on our inspection to assess the firm's compliance with Public Company Accounting Oversight Board ("PCAOB") standards and rules and other applicable regulatory and professional requirements.
-This executive summary offers a high-level overview of: (1) Part I.A of the report, which discusses deficiencies ("Part I.A deficiencies") in certain issuer audits that were of such significance that we believe the firm, at the time it issued its audit report(s), had not obtained sufficient appropriate audit evidence to support its opinion on the issuer's financial statements and/or internal control over financial reporting ("ICFR"), and (2) Part I.B of the report, which discusses deficiencies that do not relate directly to the sufficiency or appropriateness of evidence the firm obtained to support its opinion(s) but nevertheless relate to instances of non-compliance with PCAOB standards or rules.
+Our 2020 inspection report on Deloitte & Touche LLP provides information on our inspection to assess the firm's compliance with Public Company Accounting Oversight Board (PCAOB) standards and rules and other applicable regulatory and professional requirements.
+This executive summary offers a highlevel overview of:

+- Part I.A of the report, which discusses deficiencies ("Part I.A deficiencies") in certain issuer audits that were of such significance that we believe the firm, at the time it issued its audit report(s), had not obtained sufficient appropriate audit evidence to support its opinion on the issuer's financial statements and/or internal control over financial reporting (ICFR); and - Part I.B of the report, which discusses deficiencies that do not relate directly to the sufficiency or appropriateness of evidence the firm obtained to support its opinion(s) but nevertheless relate to instances of non-compliance with PCAOB standards or rules.

-The fact that we have included a deficiency in this report - other than those deficiencies for audits with incorrect opinions on the financial statements and/or ICFR - does not necessarily mean that the issuer's financial statements are materially misstated or that undisclosed material weaknesses in ICFR exist.
-If a deficiency is included in Part I.A or Part I.B of this report, it does not necessarily mean that the firm has not addressed the deficiency.
+If we include a deficiency in this report - other than those deficiencies for audits with incorrect opinions on the financial statements and/or ICFR - it does not necessarily mean that the issuer's financial statements are materially misstated or that undisclosed material weaknesses in ICFR exist.
+If we include a deficiency in Part I.A or Part I.B of this report, it does not necessarily mean that the firm has not addressed the deficiency.

-Overview of the 2019 Deficiencies Included in Part I
+Overview of the 2020 Deficiencies Included in Part I

-Six of the 58 issuer audits we reviewed in 2019 are included in Part I.A of this report due to the significance of the deficiencies identified.
-The identified deficiencies primarily related to the firm's testing of controls over and/or substantive testing of inventory and revenue and related accounts.
+Two of the 53 audits we reviewed in 2020 are included in Part I.A of this report due to the significance of the deficiencies identified.
+The identified deficiencies related to the firm's testing of controls over and substantive testing of revenue and related accounts.